 Coppock Curve Analysis and Coppock Curve Signals

-Created by Edwin Sedgwick Coppock
+Created and Developed by Edwin Sedgwick Coppock

 This indicator was used for technical analysis of Stocks and Commodities in the beginning but was later used to trade Forex.